great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 We also recommend that you deploy Great Expectations to GCP in two steps:
 1. Developing a local configuration for GE that uses GCP services to connect to your data, store Great Expectations metadata, and run a Checkpoint.
-2. Migrating the local configuration to Google Cloud Composer so that the workflow can be orchestrated automatically on GCP.
+2. Migrating the local configuration to Cloud Composer so that the workflow can be orchestrated automatically on GCP.

 In line with our recommendation this document is presented in 2 parts:

 In [Part 1](#part-1-local-configuration-of-great-expectations-that-connects-to-google-cloud-platform) we will be building a local configuration of Great Expectations to connect to the correct Metadata Stores on GCP (for [Expectation Suites](../reference/expectations/expectations.md), [Validation Results](../reference/validation.md), and [Data Docs](../reference/data_docs.md)), as well as connect to your data in BigQuery or Google Cloud Storage.
 We will test our local configuration by running a Checkpoint.
-Then in [Part 2](#part-2-migrating-our-local-configuration-to-google-cloud-composer), we wil migrate the local Great Expectations configuration to Google Cloud Composer and run the same Checkpoint as part of our automated workflow.
+Then in [Part 2](#part-2-migrating-our-local-configuration-to-google-cloud-composer), we wil migrate the local Great Expectations configuration to Cloud Composer and run the same Checkpoint as part of our automated workflow.

 The following diagram shows the recommended components for a Great Expectations deployment in GCP: